Festa dei frutti dimenticati: Discover the forgotten fruits in Casola Valsenio

 • Aged Parmigiano reggiano cheese

-My hopeless cholesterol won't like this post.But Parmigiano Reggiano in Bologna is in every house, in every fridge and on the top of every serious pasta.Some people call it the king of cheese: the truth is that in one name you find very different kinds of cheese with different uses.But how long is parmigiano reggiano is aged?
-Parmigiano Reggiano: young or old?
-The first rule to know is that
+My hopeless cholesterol won't like this post.But Parmigiano Reggiano in Bologna is in every house, in every fridge and on the top of every serious pasta.Some people call it the king of cheese: the truth is that in one name you find very different kinds of cheese with different uses.But how long has Parmigiano Reggiano aged?

 Home page icons22